pmem/pmdk/doc/libpmempool/pmempool_sync.3.md

 The following flags are available:

-* **PMEMPOOL_DRY_RUN** - do not apply changes, only check for viability of synchronization.
+* **PMEMPOOL_DRY_RUN** - do not apply changes, only check for viability of transformation.

 When adding or deleting replicas, the two pool set files can differ only in the definitions of replicas which are to be added or deleted.
-One cannot add and remove replicas in the same step.
-Only one of these operations can be performed at a time.
-Reordering replicas can be combined with any of them.
-Also, to add a replica it is necessary for its effective size to match or exceed the pool size.
+When adding or removing the *NOHDRS* option (see **poolset**(5)), the rest of both pool set files have to be of the same structure.
+To add a replica it is necessary for its effective size to match or exceed the pool size.
 Otherwise the whole operation fails and no changes are applied.
-Effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
+If the option *NOHDRS* is not used, the effective size of a replica is the sum of sizes of all its part files decreased by 4096 bytes per each part file.
 The 4096 bytes of each part file is utilized for storing internal metadata of the pool part files.
+If the option *NOHDRS* is used, the effective size of a replica is the sum of sizes of all its part files decreased once by 4096 bytes.
+In this case only the first part contains internal metadata.

 # RETURN VALUE #